Lookbehind-SAM: k steps back, 1 step forward: Experimental results

 \subsection{Lifelong learning}

 Lastly, we evaluate the methods in lifelong learning where a model with a limited capacity is trained on a stream of tasks.
 The goal is then to maximize performance across tasks without having access to previous data.
-In our experiments, we replicate the same setup used in Lookahead-MAML \cite{gupta2020look}, which is a lifelong learning method that combines the concept of slow and fast weights of Lookahead with meta-learning principles \cite{finn2017model}.
-Moreover, we replace Lookahead with Lookbehind, creating a novel algorithm called Lookbehind-MAML.
-Since meta-learning is out of the scope of this work, we implemented only the constant learning rate setting for simplicity, \textit{i.e.} the C-MAML variant \cite{gupta2020look}.
+In our experiments, we replicate the same setup used in Lookahead-MAML \citep{gupta2020look}, which is a lifelong learning method that combines the concept of slow and fast weights of Lookahead with meta-learning principles \citep{finn2017model}.
+Moreover, we replace Lookahead with Lookbehind, creating a novel algorithm: Lookbehind-MAML.
+Since meta-learning is out of the scope of this work, we implemented only the constant learning rate setting for simplicity, \textit{i.e.} the C-MAML variant \citep{gupta2020look}.

 We train a 3- and a 4-layer convolutional network on Split-CIFAR100 and Split-TinyImageNet, respectively.
 We report the following metrics by evaluating the model on the held-out data set: average accuracy (higher is better) and forgetting (lower is better).
-Additional details about the algorithms, training, and datasets are provided in the Appendix.
+Additional details about the algorithms, training, and datasets are provided in Appendix \ref{sec:app_lll_exp_details}.
 The results are presented in Table \ref{tab:lll}.
 In the first setting, we do not use ER and directly compare our method with SGD, SAM, and Multistep-SAM.
 We observe that Lookbehind achieves the best performance both in terms of average accuracy and forgetting.
 In the second setting, we apply ER to the previous methods.
 Once again, we see an improvement when using our variant.
-Finally, we directly compare Lookahead-C-MAML with Lookbehind-C-MAML and also notice an overall performance improvement.
+Finally, when comparing Lookahead-C-MAML with Lookbehind-C-MAML, we also notice an overall performance improvement.